bvweerd/heating_curve_optimizer/README.md

 ## Overview
 - Retrieves weather and solar radiation data from *open-meteo.com*.
-- Estimates hourly heat loss and net heat demand for your home.
+- Estimates hourly heat loss and net heat loss for your home.
 - Creates sensors for electricity prices, consumption and production.
 - Predicts standby energy usage and current net power.
 - Optimizes the heating curve offset using a dynamic programming algorithm.